 On the Corner of Calle Monserrate and Calle Obrapia, Old Havana

-Bar Monserrate was the closest place I came to having a cubano in Havana.
+Bar Monserrate was the closest place I came to having a Cubano in Havana.
 They serve their version on toasty bread filled with pork steak, sliced ham, and cheese.
 It is delicious and filling and the sandwich put us back about 4.50 CUC.

-The Ropa Vieja was quite tasty as well served along a side of rice, mashed plantains, and veggies for 5 CUC.
-Along with a couple of beers the whole meal came out to around 18 CUC including service.
+The Ropa Vieja was quite tasty as well served along with a side of rice, mashed plantains, and veggies for 5 CUC.
+Along with a couple of beers, the whole meal came out to around 18 CUC including service.
 For Havana restaurants, this is a really reasonable deal for a place to eat.
 Bar Monserrate also had a high energy vibe with live music made you want to get up and dance, especially after consuming a few beers!